qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 npm init
 {% endhighlight %}

-You will see several questions in the terminal to answer the questions.
+You will see several questions in the terminal to answer.
 After finish, `package.json` will appear in the folder which will contain some dependencies for our project.
 I already prepared all dependencies for project, so only copy and paste these lines to your `package.json`:
 {% highlight javascript %}
 /* package.json */